chop-dbhi/varify-site/index.md

 <br>
 #### Quickly discover clinically relevant variants using integrated annotations sources.

-<br>SDSDDSANext generation sequencing technologies are allowing researchers to generate millions of genomic
+<br>Next generation sequencing technologies are allowing researchers to generate millions of genomic
 variants routinely, and this growth of data provides opportunities to uncover information involving allele frequencies and variant differences between various samples, patients, and cohorts.
 This large amount of data presents data management and use challenges that Varify exists to solve.
 Varify is